Custom-Roles-for-TTT/TTT-Custom-Roles/API/METHODS_PLAYER_OBJECT.md

 *Realm:* Client and Server\
 *Added in:* 1.2.5

-### plymeta:ShouldDelayAnnouncements()  <!-- TODO: Remove after 2.0.0 -->
-**DEPRECATED IN 1.9.4**\
-Whether this role should delay announcements when they kill a player that shows a message (like phantom and parasite).
-Used for things like preventing the assassin's target update message from getting overlapped.\
-*Realm:* Client and Server\
-*Added in:* 1.2.7

 ### plymeta:ShouldDelayShopPurchase()
 Whether the player's shop purchase deliveries should be delayed.\
 *Realm:* Client and Server\